Grower Glossary – CUpdated 18 days ago

 Curing

-Cronk Tip: Open jars daily for the first week to let moisture escape — the key to smooth, flavorful smoke.
+Cronk tip: Open jars daily for the first week to let moisture escape.
+This is the single biggest factor in how smooth the final flower will be.

 Cuticle